emukidid/swiss-gc/README.md

 - [KunaiGC](https://github.com/KunaiGC/KunaiGC) flash memory
 - [FlipperMCE](https://flippermce.github.io/), GCMCE or MemCard PRO GC

-Note: Most devices are not supported by libogc and only by [libogc2](https://github.com/extremscorner/libogc2).
+Note: Most devices and the exFAT filesystem are not supported by libogc and only by [libogc2](https://github.com/extremscorner/libogc2).

 **Can emulate the following devices**
 - Processor Interface